-(a) Audiovisual
+(a) Audio-visual

-- Communication officers should obtain the necessary training on video recording so that they can record important community events, play them at MPCC waiting rooms, community halls, and also communicate important issues to local, provincial and national government.
-Communities could also video their response for review by the Cabinet.

-- Such issues could include:

-- a better life for all

-- unity in action for change

-- lending a hand

-- vuk'uzenzele / volunteerism

-- my experience in getting access to my Child Support Grant

-- A video on youth issues and activities, and their problems, fears, excitements, suggestions, concrete recommendations, etc. on such issues could be part of a campaign leading to a public meeting or even a youth day event.
-The video should not only dwell on problems but also on community and government solutions.
+- o Communicators should obtain the necessary training on video recording so that they can record important community events, play them at MPCC waiting rooms, community halls, and also communicate important issues to local, provincial and national government. - o A video on youth issues and activities, and their problems, fears, excitements, suggestions, concrete recommendations, etc. could be part of a campaign leading to a public meeting or even a youth day event.
+The video should not only dwell on problems but also on community and government solutions. - The use of audio-visual technology and other related media are valuable tools to share important and useful information on government services that can better the lives of ordinary people.

-The use of audiovisual technology and other related media are valuable tools to share important and useful information on government services that can better the lives of ordinary people.
-There are four phases, which have the potential to impact on the Development Communication environment: (a) marketing and product penetration to create excitement through publicity, brochures, door-to-door visits, posters, interviews, film festivals, vibrant discussions and focused groups, (b) segmentation of stakeholder groups and focus on micromarketing using films, film-making and videos, depending on the needs of the target group, (c) product development using culturally-specific footage from archives and ultimate broadcast for film festivals, and (d) diversification with local content additions.
+There are four phases, which have the potential to impact on the Development Communication environment:

+- (i) marketing and product penetration to create excitement through publicity, brochures, door-to-door visits, posters, interviews, film festivals, vibrant - discussions and focused groups, - (ii) segmentation of stakeholder groups and focus on micromarketing using films, film-making and videos, depending on the needs of the target group, - (iii) product development using culturally-specific footage from archives and ultimate broadcast for film festivals - (iv) diversification with local content additions.